tharindushakya/Penetration-Testing-Automation/README.md

 Each report includes:
 - Reconnaissance results
 - Vulnerability findings
-- AI analysis with confidence scores
+- Rule-based analysis with severity scoring
 - Risk assessment and recommendations

-## AI Detection Models
+## Security Analysis

-The toolkit includes sophisticated ML algorithms:
+The toolkit uses rule-based vulnerability detection:

-1. **Neural Network Classifier**: 7-layer deep learning model for vulnerability pattern recognition
-2. **Bayesian Threat Assessment**: Statistical analysis for threat probability calculation
-3. **Fuzzy Logic Engine**: Heuristic analysis for unknown attack patterns
-4. **Anomaly Detection**: Behavioral analysis for identifying suspicious activities
+1. **Rule Engine**: Pattern matching against known vulnerability signatures
+2. **CVE Database**: Cross-reference findings with known vulnerabilities
+3. **MITRE ATT&CK**: Map findings to attack techniques and tactics
+4. **Severity Scoring**: Risk-based classification of security issues

 ## Contributing

 This project follows best practices for penetration testing tools:
 - **Ethical Use Only**: For authorized testing and security research
+- **Open Source**: Full transparency and community contributions welcome
-- **Modular Design**: Easy to extend with new detection modules
+- **Modular Design**: Easy to extend with new detection rules
 - **Professional Standards**: Clean code, comprehensive documentation

 ## License

-This project is intended for educational and authorized security testing purposes only.
+This project is open source and intended for educational and authorized security testing purposes only.

 ## Executables